 If you keep reading and you end up hating this post, (and I mean this next bit as gently as possible) your discomfort will be your fault and not mine.

-I was initially a little hesitant to blog about this, but when I mentioned Thinx in passing, some readers asked for more info.
+I was initially a little hesitant to blog about this, but when I mentioned Thinx and Knix in passing, some readers asked for more info.

 I am here to serve.

 (If you just want the conclusion: we like Knix better!)

 Period underwear are washable, reusable, and are meant to replace various other disposable period products.